andreypopp/backbone.viewdsl/README.md

       </div>
       """

-will render DOM like this:
+will render a DOM like this:

     <div>
       <div class="sidebar"></div>